VainF/Torch-Pruning/benchmarks/prunability/readme.md

 ##### 3. ```save_model``` in class ```BaseTrainer```
 YOLO v8 saves trained model with half precision.
 Due to this precision loss, saved model shows different performance with validation result during fine-tuning.
-This functions is modified because changing model to half precision can be done easily whenever after the pruning.
+This is modified to save the model with full precision because changing model to half precision can be done easily whenever after the pruning.

 ##### 4. ```final_eval``` in class ```BaseTrainer```
 YOLO v8 replaces saved checkpoint file to half precision after training is done using ```strip_optimizer```.
-Same reason with above.
+Half precision saving is changed with same reason above.

 #### Training
 ```